Kevin Vechiatto

-Kevin Anderson Vechiatto da Silva (born 12 July 2006) is a Brazilian actor and comedian, known for Cúmplices de um Resgate, Monica and Friends: Bonds, and Nobody's Looking.
+Kevin Anderson Vechiatto da Silva (born 12 July 2006) is a Brazilian actor, YouTuber and comedian, known for Cúmplices de um Resgate, Monica and Friends: Bonds, and Nobody's Looking.

 Career

 He started in 2014, in Os Amigos, playing the character Jorge.
 Then, in 2015, he made his TV debut in Cúmplices de um Resgate as Felipe Vaz, then acted as Nicolau, in the first phase of O Rico e Lázaro.
 In 2017, he was chosen to play Jimmy Five in Monica and Friends: Bonds.